dmaqque/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach loops through all the items in an array to run a [function], but it doesn't change them. map creates a new array with a given function to make changes.

 2. What is the difference between a function and a method?
+Methods set parameters for object.

 3. What is closure?
+Closure deals with scopes -it allows inheritance.

 4. Describe the four rules of the 'this' keyword.
+- In the global scope, the value of 'this' is the window object.
+- when calling a function with a dot, the object before the dot is 'this'
+- when using the constructor function, 'this' is the new object created and returned by the function.
+- When call or apply methods are used, 'this' is explicitly defined.

 5. Why do we need super() in an extended class?
+Allows parent function the attributes of a child class.

 ## Project Set up